Virtualization-projects/ui-for-docker-wiki/Running-dockerui.md

 ./dockerui -p 0.0.0.0:9001
 ```

-## Run docker with source code in a mounted volume
+## Run Docker with source code in a mounted volume

 > Warning: DockerUI uses http.FileServer which does not mix well with VirtualBox's volume sharing.
 If you use this approach you may have issues with the server not picking up changes to source files.
 The `grunt run-dev` approach is recommended for OS X users.